Benedict of Poland

-Benedict of Poland (Latin: Benedictus Polonus, Polish Benedykt Polak) (c.
-1200 – c.
-1280) was a Polish Franciscan friar, traveler, explorer, and interpreter.
+Benedict of Poland or Benedict the Pole (Benedictus Polonus; Benedykt Polak; c.
+1200) was a Polish Franciscan friar, traveler, explorer, and interpreter.

+Life

+Benedict accompanied Giovanni da Pian del Carpine in his journey as delegate of Pope Innocent IV to Güyük Khan of the Mongol Empire in 1245–1247.
+He was probably the first Polish person to ever travel to China.
+Little is known about Benedict's life beyond the story of the journey.

+He may have been taken prisoner during the Mongol invasion of Poland in 1241.
+He was well educated and spoke and wrote Latin, Polish, and Old Ruthenian.
+That he knew Old Ruthenian in particular implies he may have hailed from the east of Poland or that he spent time at the court of a duke with a Ruthenian wife.
+While Slavic languages were closer than they are today, fluency required regular practice.
+Benedict served as a secretary and was chosen to accompany Giovanni as an interpreter because of his knowledge of Russian and Polish; he may have even acquired some Mongolian as a prisoner.

+Benedict was chosen for the journey due to Friar Stephen of Bohemia falling ill en route.
+Stephen was made to stay behind in the Mongol camp in Coman territory, because of his illness and the common practice to have members of foreign missions be hostages in Tatar territory.
+The objective of the journey was to obtain peace, convert the Mongols to Christianity, and spy on their military organization.
+On the journey, Benedict and Giovanni stayed in the camp of Batu Khan, the eldest son of Jochi and grandson to Chinggis.

-Benedict accompanied Giovanni da Pian del Carpine in his journey as delegate of Pope Innocent IV to the Great Khan Güyük of the Mongol Empire in 1245–1247.
-He was the author of the brief chronicle De itinere Fratrum Minorum ad Tartaros (On the Journey of the Franciscan Friars to the Tatars), not published until 1839 in France, and a year later in Poland, and the source for a longer work, Hystoria Tartarorum (History of the Tatars), discovered later and eventually published in 1965.
+Benedict was the author of the brief chronicle De itinere Fratrum Minorum ad Tartaros ('On the Journey of the Franciscan Friars to the Tatars'), not published until 1839 in France, and a year later in Poland, and the source for a longer work, Hystoria Tartarorum ('History of the Tatars'), discovered later and eventually published in 1965.
 The report of Benedict includes a copy of the letter of the Great Khan to the Pope.
-De Itinere Fratrum Minorum ad Tartaros, which is an account of the first expedition of Europeans to the capital of the Mongol Empire, which lasted from April 16, 1245 to November 18, 1247.
+De Itinere Fratrum Minorum ad Tartaros is an account of the first expedition of Europeans to the capital of the Mongol Empire, which lasted from April 16, 1245 to November 18, 1247.

-Little is known about the life of Benedict beyond the story of the journey.
-He may have been taken prisoner during the Mongol invasion of Poland in 1241.
-He was well educated and spoke and wrote Latin, Polish, and Old Rusin.
-He had become a friar in the Franciscan friary in Wrocław about 1236.
-This was the first major stop of Friar Giovanni after leaving on the mission from Lyon in April 1245.
-Benedict was chosen to accompany him as an interpreter because he had also acquired a knowledge of the Old East Slavic language and the first part of their journey was to Kyiv.
-He may have even acquired some Mongolian as a prisoner.